A Comprehensive Guide to Teaching Kids to Hand Sew and the Essential Supplies You Need

 I also use cotton fabrics for some of my projects.
 I especially love the feel of 100% cotton but the cotton blends or poly cottons can be just as good to use.

 There are lots of different stuffing options available.
 I tend to use the polyester fibrefill because it’s inexpensive and easy to get.
-You might find this article on different stuffing materials from Funky Friends Factory interesting.
+But the options are endless.
+You might find this article on the best stuffing for soft toys useful.

 2B or Wax Pencil